ADELAIDE - A GROWING, CONNECTED & LIVEABLE CITY

 #2 COMMERCE HUB

 Adelaide City is the central hub of commerce, government, sports, arts, entertainment, and apartment living.
 It is home to many head offices including mining companies, banking and media companies. financial institutions and unique attractions like the Art Gallery, Museum, Zoo, Festival Theatre, Her Majesty’s Theatre and the world class Adelaide Oval sports stadium.
 The City residential population continues to grow as more apartments are built in addition to many historical cottages and small dwellings in North Adelaide and Inner City locations like Carrington Street.
+Adelaide has just been crowned as the third most liveable City in the world.

 #3 EASY ACCESS